Code-Institute-Submissions/battleships-65/README.md

 ## User Experience
 ### User Stories
 - First time visitor goals
-1. I want to play against the computer in a game of battleships
+1. I want to play a simple game of battleships with clear instructions
 2. I want to see my score displayed as I play through the game
 3. I want the ability to chose the size of the grid and how many battleships